Derivasians/styleguide/README.md

 Other "terminology notes" will appear occasionally throughout the document.

 ### 1.2 Guide notes
 Example code in this document is **non-normative**.
-That is, while the examples are in Google Style, they may not illustrate the only stylish way to represent the code.
+That is, while the examples are in Derivasians Style, they may not illustrate the only stylish way to represent the code.
 Optional formatting choices made in examples should not be enforced as rules.

 ## 2 Source file basics
 ### 2.1 File name